What comes to mind when you hear the term "estate planning?"

 A good estate plan goes further and addresses many aspects of your current situation, as well as how to thrive in the years to come.
 Consider this definition:

-Caring for yourself and your assets while you are living, and providing for the transfer of assets to other persons and entities – both during your life and afterwards.
+Estate planning is the process of caring for yourself and your assets while you are living, and planning for the orderly transfer of assets to other persons and organizations– both during your life and afterwards.

 Why do estate planning?